Probing general relativistic spin-orbit coupling with gravitational waves from hierarchical triple systems: Introduction

-Similarly, spin-orbit interactions are also predicted to affect the dynamics of wave packets in gravitational fields through the \ac{GSHE}, be it for electromagnetic~\cite{GSHE2020,Harte_2022,Frolov2020,SHE_QM1} or linearized gravitational~\cite{GSHE_GW,SHE_GW} waves propagating on curved spacetimes (see also Refs.~\cite{GSHE_reviewCQG,GSHE_review,GSHE_Dirac,Li:2022izh}).
+Similarly, spin-orbit interactions are also predicted to affect the dynamics of wave packets in gravitational fields through the \ac{GSHE}, be it for electromagnetic~\citep{GSHE2020,Harte_2022,Frolov2020,SHE_QM1} or linearized gravitational~\citep{GSHE_GW,SHE_GW} waves propagating on curved spacetimes (see also~\cite{GSHE_reviewCQG,GSHE_review,GSHE_Dirac,Li:2022izh}).
 This implies a certain universality of spin Hall effects across different physical systems.
 The analogy that we can make between the general relativistic setup and other areas of physics is that \acp{BH} in spacetime play a role similar to impurities in a semiconductor or inhomogeneities of an optical medium.
 Thus, under the influence of gravity, wave packets carrying intrinsic angular momentum (as is the case with electromagnetic and gravitational waves) follow frequency- and polarization-dependent trajectories, reducing to geodesic motion only in the limit of infinite frequency, i.e. \ac{GO}.
-Given this frequency dependence, we expect \acp{GW} to represent the most favorable avenue for observing the \ac{GSHE}.
+Given this frequency dependence, we expect \acp{GW} to represent the most favourable avenue for observing the \ac{GSHE}.

-\Acp{GW} offer a precision probe of astrophysical phenomena~\cite{TheLIGOScientific:2014jea, Abbott:2016blz}, carrying information on strong field dynamical gravity.
+\Acp{GW} offer a precision probe of astrophysical phenomena~\citep{TheLIGOScientific:2014jea, Abbott:2016blz}, carrying information on strong field dynamical gravity.
 Due to their low frequency, the \ac{GSHE} is much less suppressed for \acp{GW} than for electromagnetic signals.
 A fraction of \ac{GW} sources may merge in a high-curvature region.
-For example, \acp{AGN} or globular cluster binary formation channels~\cite{Gerosa2021,Samsing2022} provide ideal candidates for a detectable \ac{GSHE} signal.
+Active galactic nuclei (AGNs) or globular cluster binary formation channels~\citep{OLeary:2008myb,Martinez:2020lzt,Sedda:2023big,Stone:2016wzz,Secunda:2018kar,Samsing2022,Gerosa2021} provide environments where a \ac{GW} source near another \ac{BH} can produce a detectable \ac{GSHE} signal.
 As the number of recorded \ac{GW} events grows, so will the prospect of such a detection.

-In this letter, we present compelling theoretical and numerical evidence for astrophysical configurations for which the \ac{GSHE} is measurable on \ac{GW} signals at the current detector sensitivity in optimal situations.
+In this letter, we present compelling theoretical and numerical evidence for astrophysical configurations in which the \ac{GSHE} is measurable on \ac{GW} signals at the current detector sensitivity in optimal situations.
 We will discuss the \ac{GSHE}, its imprint on waveforms, and the prospects for detection.
-A more detailed account of our results can be found in our companion paper, Ref.~\cite{GSHE_lensing}.
+Our results are mainly based on a numerical ray-tracing code for the \ac{GSHE}, that we make publicly available at \citep{GSHE_code}.
+Further details about the numerical implementation, as well as other technical details can be found in~\citep{GSHE_lensing}.

-\paragraph*{\bf Gravitational spin Hall effect.}
+\section{Gravitational spin Hall effect}

 We investigate the lensing of \acp{GW} in hierarchical triple \ac{BH} systems, where two stellar-mass \acp{BH} merge and emit \acp{GW} in the proximity of the third, much larger \ac{BH}, which acts as a lens.
 We assume that the merging \acp{BH} are much smaller than the lens, so that we can use the following idealized model: the lens is represented by a fixed background Kerr \ac{BH}, and the merging \acp{BH} are treated as a static point source of \acp{GW}.
 The emitted \acp{GW} are treated as small metric perturbations of the background Kerr \ac{BH}, and are described by the linearized Einstein field equations.